ada682/yescoinG/readme.md

 Feel free to submit issues or pull requests.
 Contributions are welcome!

 ## License
+This project is licensed under the MIT License - see the ## Usage npm start

+## Configuration Files:
+user.txt: List of user accounts (one per line).

+## Contributing
+Feel free to submit issues or pull requests.
+Contributions are welcome!

+## License
 This project is licensed under the MIT License - see the LICENSE file for details.